Inside: Summer break with kids should be fun and exciting, but it can also be tiring and overwhelming. Here are 6 tips to thrive during summer!

-When you hear the inevitable words “Mom, I’m bored,” instead of listing off 1000 activities that your child could do and hearing “uh…I don’t want to do that”, respond with…
+When you hear the inevitable words “Mom, I’m bored,” instead of listing off 1000 activities that your child could do and hearing “but…I don’t want to do that” in the whiniest voice ever, respond with…

 - “Oh, I love being bored, I can’t wait to see what you end up doing.”

 - “That must be rough, but I trust that you can find something to do.

 - “This sounds like it’s a great time to go spend some time with yourself and come up with something new.”

 When you hear the “I’m bored” complaint, hand your child the jar and tell him to pick 3 pieces of paper out of the jar and pick one to do.